lierdakil/pandoc-crossref/README.md

 To label a display equation, append `{#eq:label}` (with `label` being something unique to reference this equation by) immediately after math block.

 This only works if display math and label specification are in a paragraph of its own.

+Math block and label *can* be separated by one or more spaces.

 ### Table labels